requestly/requestly.io/README.md

 **This development server is not a static build**

 Open [http://localhost:8000](http://localhost:8000) with your browser to see the result.
-The port 8000 is only used for the development server, for production server we use the port 3000.
+Port 8000 is only used for the development server, for production server we use the port 3000.
 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

 To get a static server run: